SAhmadUmass/zendeskclone4/debugging.md

 --------------------------------------------------------------------------------
 5. Role-Based or Additional Authorization in Middleware
 --------------------------------------------------------------------------------
-• Objective: Plan for advanced route protection, such as an “admin” role.
+• Objective: Plan for advanced route protection, such as an "admin" role.
 • Location: middleware.ts

 Steps:
-1. In your middleware.ts, after you get the user object from supabase.auth.getUser(), you can query your “profiles” table to confirm the user’s role.
+1. In your middleware.ts, after you get the user object from supabase.auth.getUser(), you can query your "profiles" table to confirm the user's role.
 2. If they lack the required role, redirect them to a different route or show an error.

 Pseudo-outline: